skphy/Makefile/makefile.rst

   return;
 }

-**
+**hellomake.h**
 /*
 example include file
 */

 void myPrintHelloMake(void);

-Normally, you would compile this collection of code by executing the following command:
+Normally, you would *compile this collection of code by executing the following command*:

 gcc -o hellomake hellomake.c hellofunc.c -I.